Complete guide: the consumer goods expansion accounting checklist

 This complete guide gives everything you need to keep in mind before you start expanding your consumer goods eCommerce business internationally.

 There's no escaping taxes, no matter where you sell your goods.
-For this reason, making sure you have a solid understanding of your tax implications in all the territories where you sell should be one of your priorities before entering new markets.
+For this reason, ensuring you have a solid understanding of your tax implications in all the territories where you sell should be one of your priorities before entering new markets.

-More prominent brands usually tend to employ tax professionals (among other good habits).
+More prominent brands usually employ tax professionals (among other good habits).
 However, this may not be an option for smaller brands.
-The good news is that there are ways to gain the tax expertise you need without onboarding new team members.
+The good news is that you can gain the tax expertise you need without onboarding new team members.

-The best way is by working with partners who have ample experience in international markets to make your growth strategy significantly more efficient.
+The best way is to work with partners who have ample experience in international markets, making your growth strategy significantly more efficient.

-Focus on being customer-centric on your tax guidelines
+Focus on being customer-centric with your tax guidelines

 Once you have the international tax know-how in place, the next step is making sure that your international customers feel confident in your brand.
 And one of the best ways is by making sure that they understand your brand's knowledge in their market.

 The key to this is ensuring effective communication with your customers.
-Your clients knowing what they need to means having dedicated messaging for each region you serve.
+Ensuring your clients know what they need to means having dedicated messaging for each region you serve.

 Here are three of the most significant ways to segment and communicate properly:

-• Website: Your website needs to have front and center all the information your international customers are looking for to feel confident you can deliver to them.
+• Website: Your website needs to have all the information your international customers are looking for front and center so you can feel confident you can deliver it to them.

-• Email Marketing: Having a segmented email list by region is one of the most effective ways to boost your international sales.
-An email has the best ROI across marketing channels and is cost-efficient.
+• Email marketing: Segmenting your email list by region is one of the most effective ways to boost your international sales.
+Email has the best ROI across marketing channels and is cost-efficient.

 Keep tax considerations in mind before entering new markets